Work With Us: Councils and Public Bodies

 The public sector can provide brilliant opportunities for community energy schemes.
 There are a large number of freehold properties to potentially use, these are long-term assets and tend to be low risk.

 Public buildings can host community-owned infrastructure.
 For example, Edinburgh Community Solar Co-operative has installed solar panels on schools, community centres and leisure centres across the city.
-The panels are entirely managed by the energy co-operative and the public buildings benefit from a reduced rate of electricity.
+The panels are entirely managed by the energy co-operative and the public buildings benefit from a reduced rate of electricity: they are estimated to have saved Edinburgh Council more than £1 million since the establishment of the co-op in 2007.

 Reading Community Energy Society work across a hybrid of publicly and privately owned sites: they have installed solar arrays on the local library and are working with the council to install on the bus depot, but have also worked closely with Reading University and three churches.